adfaure/open-calorie-tracker/README.md

 ## Start emulator with android-studio

 launch android-studio and configure+launch an emulator.
+(Currently broken...)

 ## Launching on emulator  (**WIP**)

 To build the emulator use: `nix-build emulate.nix`.
 Then start the emulator: `./result/bin/run-test-emulator`.

+The emulator is launched, however flutter doesn't find as a connected device.

 # Notes

-- For some reasons, accepting android license causes `allowUnfree = true`, one quick workaround is to run the shell with: `NIXPKGS_ALLOW_UNFREE=1 nix-shell shell_test.nix`.
+- For some reasons, accepting android license causes `allowUnfree = true`, one quick workaround is to run the shell with: `NIXPKGS_ALLOW_UNFREE=1 nix-shell shell.nix`.
 - If database not working with dlopen failing this link might fix it: https://stackoverflow.com/a/62308661
 - I am interested to learn about the Bloc pattern.
 Looks like this article is a good entry point: https://www.didierboelens.com/2018/08/reactive-programming-streams-bloc/.

 # Icon

 To change the icon of the application: